Key concepts

 Before diving into [Fluent Bit](https://fluentbit.io) you might want to get acquainted with some of the key concepts of the service.
 This document provides an introduction to those concepts and common [Fluent Bit](https://fluentbit.io) terminology.
 Reading this document will help you gain a more general understanding of the following topics:

-Every incoming piece of data that belongs to a log or a metric that's retrieved by Fluent Bit is considered an Event or a Record.
+Every incoming piece of data that belongs to a log, metric, trace, or profile that's retrieved by Fluent Bit is considered an *Event* or a *Record*.

 As an example, consider the following content of a Syslog file: